UPPMAX/uppmax_intro_python/docs/sessions/working_with_python_scripts.md

     - 15 mins: challenge
     - 5 mins: feedback

+    Prior questions:

+    - Why would you want to use a script?
+    - In which languages can one write a script?
+    - How does one run a script?

 ## Why?

 You have multiple lines of code you want a computer to run.